Bogica/MoneySavingApp/README.md

 The code skeleton consists of a functional Spring Boot application that contains logic for applying Savings Rules for a user, given some hardcoded bank transaction data and settings.

-To complete the task, clone this repository, implement your solution and submit a link or zipped repository for review.

 # **Basic Domain Concepts**
 **Transaction**